gongahkia/personal-wiki/Python.md

     # Python scripts end in the .py file extension
     # loosely, dynamically-typed language
     # simple syntax that's easy to pick up and start writing code in
+    # Python generally adheres to the snake_case naming scheme
     # mature community with extensive machine-learning packages allows Python to excel at data science tasks
 ```